-Have you ever passed by the humble celery in the produce section without a second glance?
+Have you ever passed by the celery in the produce section without a second glance?
 This unassuming vegetable might just be one of nature’s most underappreciated superfoods.
 With its satisfying crunch and subtle flavor, celery has silently supported human health for thousands of years.

 What is Celery?